morisono/regrex/docs/readme.md

 ## Features

 - Generate strings based on regex pattern
-- Check if generated url are valid or not by accessing them in parallel
+- Check if generated line are valid or not by url accessing them in parallel
 - Match strings with regex pattern (WIP)

 ## Getting Started